-MESSAGE FROM THE CHAIR

-Honourable Rémi Bujold, P.C.
+GE FROM THE CHAIR onourable Rémi Bujold, P.C.
 C.M.

-The 2018 Business Plan represents an outline of plans for the 12th year of operations for The Atlantic Salmon Conservation Foundation.
+The 2019 Business Plan represents an outline of plans for the 13^{th} year of operations for The Atlantic Salmon Conservation Foundation.

 I believe we are well on the way to realizing many of the objectives we set for ourselves when we opened our doors for business on 1 February 2007.
 At that time, we hoped to become an important contributor to conservation of wild Atlantic salmon in Canada.
 Without question, we have met the foremost objective of being able to grant \$1 million in project funding across five provinces.
 We, and most observers, believed that \$1 million in conservation project funding would help solve most of the conservation challenges facing wild Atlantic salmon.
-In our eleven years of work helping community groups, First Nations and others address conservation issues facing wild Atlantic salmon we have learned how significant those conservation challenges truly are, and that more work needs to be done.
+In our twelve years of work helping community groups, First Nations and others address conservation issues facing wild Atlantic salmon we have learned how significant those conservation challenges truly are, and that more work needs to be done.

+2019 is the International Year of the Salmon.
 Our vision has been, and remains, to contribute to the attainment of healthy and sustainable wild Atlantic salmon in Atlantic Canada and Quebec.
 We believe very strongly in the partnership principle, and we work hard to motivate partnerships among small and large players alike, as many small contributions can make a big difference in salmon conservation.

-We are fortunate that our investment portfolio has performed very well throughout 2017.
-This is a major factor in enabling the Foundation to maintain our grant pool to at least \$1,000,000 for 2018.
+We are fortunate that our investment portfolio has performed very well throughout 2018.
+This is a major factor in enabling the Foundation to maintain our grant pool to at least \$1,000,000 for 2019.
 Our carefully designed long-term fiscal plan will ensure our ability to maintain the grant pool at this level on a go-forward basis.
 We take our responsibilities very seriously, as well as to be inclusive, transparent and accountable, and our track record supports this.

-As of 2017, the ASCF has provided a total of \$5.8 million in grant funding to 409 salmon conservation and research projects with a total value of over \$30 million.
-Significantly, our contributions have helped leverage considerable support in all 5 provinces of at least 5:1.
-Community groups, First Nations and all those working to conserve salmon have opened or improved millions of square meters of habitat, invested thousands of volunteer hours and sustained over 1500 jobs across the five provinces.
+As of 2018, the ASCF has provided a total of \$6.9 million in grant funding to 474 salmon conservation and research projects with a total value of over \$36 million.
+Significantly, our contributions have helped leverage considerable support in all 5 provinces of at least 4:1.
+Community groups, First Nations and all those working to conserve salmon have opened or improved millions of square meters of habitat, invested thousands of volunteer hours and sustained over 1,990 jobs across the five provinces.